Right FrontTilting BedMotor, Controller, and DC/DC CnvtrDashboard GaugesBattery CompartmentRear ViewIt is a truck too!

 OwnerEd Thomas

-LocationPearisburg, Virginia US map
+LocationPearisburg, Virginia United States map

 Web/EmailWebPage email image